fplard/teaching_resources/README.md

     - ***Floriane & Sandra***: Keep it sample as it is title, author, description

 ## People to be contacted:
-To be edited

 People that we know and that might be interested to be in charge of some parts:
-S Cubaynes, M Gamelon, V Miele, Y vindenes, A Lee, C Nater, P de Villemeureuil, AB Dufour, F Husson
+S Cubaynes, V Miele, P de Villemeureuil, D Zeleny

 ## To be done:
 - update read me to contribute for the in charge person and then for others & formulaire to fill /template
-- send an email/
-- update general organization of folders (cf Stephane mail but what other think?)
+- send an email/- update general organization of folders (cf Stephane mail but what other think?)
 - update/standardize presentation of articles and others
 - automatically update index page once we have the organisation: for now we have to add pages and sections "by hand"
 - add levels/icons in each page at the top or in the legend